Comprehensive Post-COVID Care Now Available! Click here to learn more.

 • Detection of a communicative illness

-• Involvement of drug abuse
+• Involvement in drug abuse

 • Missing required vaccinations

-• Any physical or mental disorder that is deemed a threat, to others or the applicant themselves
+• Any physical or mental disorder that is deemed a threat, to others or the applicant

 What is The Form i-693 USCIS Medical Exam Validity Period?